No Pain, No Gain? Rethinking One of Massage Therapy’s Biggest Myths

 “No pain, no gain.”

+But if we pause for a moment and really think about it, the idea starts to sound a little silly.
+Because in almost every other area of life, pain is something we instinctively respond to with care.
 If you have a headache, you don’t bang your head against a wall to solve it.
 You drink some water, lie down, maybe take something for it.

 Pain isn’t proof

-And it doesn’t necessarily mean anything productive happened at all.
+Pain doesn’t mean something is healing, and it doesn’t automatically mean the treatment actually worked.
+In fact, it doesn’t necessarily mean anything productive happened at all.

-It’s the body saying something here feels unsafe enough that I need to protect it.
+At its core, pain is information.
+It’s the body saying something here feels unsafe and that I need to protect it.
+When that happens, everything changes from a physiological perspective.

 • Muscles tighten